TheoFEM-TUM/FLOW-OTTER/docs/setup.md

 Often, different external softwares have incompatible requirements for Python packages.
 Then, you can create several virtual environments and (re)start the corresponding tasks when you are in a matching environment.
+Tasks that are started from a non-matching environment crash but can be resubmitted from a matching environment.
 It can be helpful to create bash scripts that load all you need for specific tasks.
+These scripts will soon be usable as preamble scripts to eliminate the need to resubmit tasks (see the Preamble section below).

 ## PerQueue configuration